Edwin Eisendrath: 1990 congressional campaign

-Eisendrath ran in the 1990 Democratic primary election for the U.S. House of Representatives in Illinois's 9th congressional district, challenging longtime incumbent Sid Yates.
+Eisendrath ran in the 1990 Democratic primary election for the U.S. House of Representatives in Illinois's 9th congressional district, challenging longtime incumbent Sidney Yates.
 Eisendrath ran an anti-incumbent campaign focused on the decades-long length of Yates' tenure.
 He also made an issue of Yates' advanced age.
 Eisendrath lost in a landslide.

 Subsequent career in government, politics, and education

 In October 1993, Eisenhdrath resigned as alderman to become the administrator for the Region V office of the Department of Housing and Urban Development (HUD) in Chicago, one of HUD's largest and busiest offices.
 He later served as Vice President of Academic Affairs for Kendall College but resigned the position in 2007.

 From 2007 to 2017, Eisendrath was an international business consultant with a focus on global higher education.

 2006 gubernatorial campaign

 Eisendrath sought the Democratic nomination for Governor of Illinois in 2006, but was defeated in the primary by incumbent governor Rod Blagojevich.